-- Aquarium animals such as reptiles and fish can make great family pets, but it is important to remember that they can sometimes harbour germs (bacteria, viruses and parasites) that cause disease in humans.
+Aquarium animals such as reptiles and fish make great family pets, but they can sometimes spread disease to people.

 Everyone can be infected, however, infants, the elderly and people with a weakened immune system are at greater risk of infection.

 If you or a family member becomes ill with severe gastroenteritis or an unusual skin infection, go to your doctor and remember to tell them about your contact with any tropical fish, or animals kept in an aquarium.